stevencombs/retrocombs.github.io/_posts/2020/2020-09-23-lenovo-smart-tab-review.md

   - unboxing
 ---

-I posted an "open the box" video for the Lenovo Smart Tab with Google Assistant.
-In the video, I mention of a follow-up video review.
-I was surprised how many folks called me out for not producing this follow up video so I decided to provide my review as a blog post.
+I posted an "open-the-box" video for the Lenovo Smart Tab with Google Assistant.
+In the video, I mention a follow-up video review.
+Many folks called me out for not producing this video so I decided to provide my review as a blog post.
 You can check out the video in question below and afterward, read my review.

 ## YouTube Video: _OPEN THE BOX: Lenovo YOGA TAB with Google Assistant_